-On April 19, 2012, the Company announced the discontinuation of its managed-only contract with the State of Mississippi, Department of Corrections for the 1,500-bed East Mississippi Correctional Facility ("East Mississippi") effective July 19, 2012.
+On April 19, 2012, the Company announced the discontinuation of its managed-only contract with the State of Mississippi, Department of Corrections for the 1,500-bed East Mississippi Facility effective July 19, 2012.
 In connection with the discontinuation of East Mississippi, the Company has also discontinued its managed-only contracts with the State of Mississippi, Department of Corrections for the 1,000-bed Marshall County Correctional Facility effective August 13, 2012, and the 1,450-bed Walnut Grove Youth Correctional Facility effective July 1, 2012.
 Refer to Note 8 - Discontinued Operations.

-The Company is currently marketing approximately 7,000 vacant beds at eight of its idle facilities to potential customers.
-The carrying values of these idle facilities totaled \$266.7 million as of July 1, 2012, excluding equipment and other assets that can be easily transferred for use at other facilities.
+The Company is currently marketing approximately 6,000 vacant beds at seven of its idle facilities to potential customers.
+The carrying values of these idle facilities, which are included in Property and Equipment, Net and Assets Held for Sale in the consolidated balance sheets, totaled \$241.6 million as of September 30, 2012, excluding equipment and other assets that can be easily transferred for use at other facilities.